Landlord Reference Letter Template

 Perhaps your experience with your former renter was negative.

-If that’s the case, have a look at the sample below to know how to format a negative Landlord Reference Letter.
+If that’s the case, have a look at the sample below to learn how to format a negative Landlord Reference Letter.

 [Date of letter]